-Definition: A lab test including at least the following four components: total cholesterol, triglycerides, high density lipoprotein, and low density lipoprotein
+Definition: A lab test including at least the following four components: total cholesterol, triglycerides, high-density lipoprotein cholesterol, and low-density lipoprotein cholesterol

-Suggested Data Collection Question: Is there documentation of numerical values of all the components of a Lipid Panel (total cholesterol, triglycerides, high density lipoprotein, and low density lipoprotein) in the patient's medical record during this stay or at any time during the 12 months prior to discharge?
+Suggested Data Collection Question: Is there documentation of numerical values of all the components of a Lipid Panel (total cholesterol, triglycerides, high-density lipoprotein cholesterol, and low-density lipoprotein cholesterol) in the patient's medical record during this stay or at any time during the 12 months prior to discharge?

-- Y (Yes) Documentation in the medical record for this stay or at any time during the 12 months prior to discharge includes the numerical values of all four components of the lipid panel. - N (No) Documentation in the medical record for this stay or at any time during the 12 months prior to discharge does not include the numerical value of all four components of the lipid panel or unable to determine from medical record documentation.
+Y (Yes) Documentation in the medical record for this stay or at any time during the 12 months prior to discharge includes the numerical values of all four components of the lipid panel.

+N (No) Documentation in the medical record for this stay or at any time during the 12 months prior to discharge does not include the numerical value of all four components of the lipid panel or unable to determine from medical record documentation.

 - To meet the screening element for lipid panel, numeric values for all four components of the lipid panel need to be documented in the medical record.
-If any one of the components is missing, select "No." - Review the medical record of the current patient stay.
+If any one of the components is missing, select "No." - The high- and low-density lipoprotein lab value MUST reference cholesterol (HDL-C or LDL-C). - Review the medical record of the current patient stay.
 If you do not find evidence that a lipid panel measurement occurred or was documented during this stay, review any available medical records for the 12 months prior to the date of discharge. - If the lipid panel values were not from the current stay, documentation in the patient record for this stay needs to include the original date that the lipid panel was measured and the source of the information (e.g., medical record of a prior hospital stay, information obtained from another provider, and the name of this provider).